rozsass/text-dev-editor/_pages/casestudies.md

 {% include base_path %}

+# Previous projects

+I have done editing on academic economics, economic consulting and data science projects.

-# Corrections to Bekes-Kezdi Data Analysis Textbook by Cambridge University Press (2019-2020)
+## Corrections to Bekes-Kezdi Data Analysis Textbook by Cambridge University Press (2019-2020)

 I have been the *text development editor* for Bekes-Kezdi: Data Analysis textbook, an 800 page volume published by [Cambridge University Press]() in February 2021.
 This meant reading the full manuscript twice.

-First, making editing on content .....

-Second, reviewing the first proof to find errors in ....
+First, I made bolder edits on the draft text.
+[MORE]().
+Second, I reviewed the copyedited proof.
+Despite a great deal of previous edits, there was a lot of additional work.
+[MORE]().
 Below, I offer details of tasks and examples.

-## Paragraph editing
+### Paragraph editing

-### Issues
 1a.
 Identifying paragraphs and sentences that are okay in terms of language but are difficult to understand / not clear.
 Ask authors to clarify/ give examples.
 1b.
 Identifying paragraphs and sentences that are clear in terms of language but need examples.
 Ask authors to give examples.
 2. Identifying paragraphs that are badly structured.
 Suggest edits, rearrange sentences to make substance clearer.